nice-digital/teamcity-build-number/README.md

 Note: in v0.x this option could be used like `--usePackageJsonVersion=true` but this is no longer the case.

+Note 2: If you use this you need to add system.build.counter and point it to %build.counter% in the System Properties in the Parameters of the Build Configuration.

 ### gitHubToken

 - Type: `String`